fkucukkara/server-sent-events/README.md

 - [.NET 10 Preview Features](https://devblogs.microsoft.com/dotnet/)
 - [Minimal APIs Documentation](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis)

-## 🤝 Contributing

-This is an educational project.
-Feel free to:

-1. Fork the repository
-2. Create feature branches
-3. Add more SSE examples
-4. Improve documentation
-5. Submit pull requests

 ## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.